Horse Bedding and Stabling Introduction

 The right horse bedding can help your horse stay comfortable and healthy.

-However, proper care is not only required to keep your horse comfortable, it is also important to keep it clean and odor-free.
+However, proper care is not only required to keep your horse comfortable but also to keep it clean and odor-free.

 Here are some tips for keeping your horse’s bedding clean and fresh.